Electrocution: Medical aspects

+An electric shock requires a voltage source and at least two contact points to the person's body.
 The health hazard of an electric current flowing through the body depends on the amount of current and the length of time for which it flows, not merely on the voltage.
 However, a high voltage is required to produce a high current through the body.
 This is due to the relatively high resistance of skin when dry, requiring a high voltage to pass through.
 The severity of a shock also depends on whether the path of the current includes a vital organ.

-Death can occur from any shock that carries enough sustained current to stop the heart.
-Low currents (70–700 mA) usually trigger fibrillation in the heart, which is reversible via defibrillator but is nearly always fatal without help.
+Death can occur from any shock that carries enough sustained current through a vital organ or tissue.
+When an electric current flows through the brain or spinal cord, death due to asphyxiation may occur as a result of interference with the central nervous system's control of respiration, or through direct paralysis of the chest muscles.
+Low currents (70–700 mA) usually trigger fibrillation in the heart, which is reversible via defibrillator but is nearly always fatal without intervention.
 Currents as low as 30 mA AC or 300–500 mA DC applied to the body surface can cause fibrillation.
 Large currents (> 1 A) cause permanent damage via burns and cellular damage.

+Suicide

+Electrocution is an uncommon form of suicide.

+In Nazi concentration camps, prisoners commonly committed suicide by throwing themselves at the electric fences, colloquially known as "going to the wire."